 The number of confirmed COVID-19 infections across the world topped 60 million with 1.4 million deaths on Wednesday, raising pressure on drug makers to produce new vaccines as the infection rate keeps climbing.

 The grim milestone arrived just 17 days after the world reached the 50 million mark with 1.25 million deaths.

 With the rate of new infections still accelerating, the United States and Europe each reported 1 million new coronavirus cases in less than a week.
-The United States alone accounts for 21 percent of all cases, with 12.7 million infections and 262,000 deaths.
+The United States alone accounts for 21% of all cases, with 12.7 million infections and 262,000 deaths.